San Antonio’s 300th Anniversary Celebration

 Designing America Exhibit

 This exhibit was unveiled to help celebrate the 300 year anniversary but is still maintained.
 The designing America exhibit focuses on the contribution of Spain to America.
 It covers how they helped transform the landscape and area into what we know and love as a country today.
-This link leads those interested to the website where they can view pictures, read information and take a virtual tour of the exhibit.

 History Book Launch